Customs & Traditions in Pakistan

 Women stay at home and men go to work.
 When a woman works, they are usually involved in fields such as nursing or teaching or manage her own businesses.

-Hiring relatives is a common practice which has a positive spin in Pakistani culture, due to the high sense of loyalty.
+Hiring relatives is a common practice that has a positive spin in Pakistani culture, due to the high sense of loyalty.

 Forming new relationships is very important in Pakistan.